The Hannibal Directive (2015)

 “If you will it, it is no dream,” wrote the founder of political Zionism Theodor Herzl in 1902, prophesying the creation of a utopian Jewish state.
 One hundred years later, some of the harshest critics of Israel’s occupation policies are Israelis themselves – a small minority of intellectuals, political activists and artists whose voices are rarely heard outside Israel.

-Kosher Friendly (2001, Co-directed with Joseph Rochlitz)
+Kosher Friendly (2001, Polish and English with English subtitles, Co-directed with Joseph Rochlitz)

 Production: A Benny Brunner, Joseph Rochlitz, NIKmedia (Dutch TV) production